 William Blair Believes Silence Therapeutics (SLN) Still Has Room to Grow

-In a report released yesterday, Myles Minter from William Blair reiterated a Buy rating on Silence Therapeutics (SLN).
-The company’s shares closed last Friday at $26.30, close to its 52-week high of $28.06.
+In a report issued on May 19, Myles Minter from William Blair reiterated a Buy rating on Silence Therapeutics (SLN).
+The company’s shares closed last Friday at $26.50, close to its 52-week high of $28.06.

 See today’s analyst top recommended stocks >>